justinlewis/climbmapper/README.md

 # climbmapper

+<strong>NOTE: See the Reactify branch for current efforts!
+Master is way behind.</strong>

 An experiment built on Node.js using Mountain Project climbing route data and my climbing area data.

 You can see the app live at www.climbmapper.com